JinJiang22/JinJiang22/README.md

 - __Research on Maintaining High Urban Transportation Efficiency in the Post-Pandemic Era by Adjusting the Subway Operation__
 Student Research - Urban policy analysis; Sensitivity analysis; Solver in Excel

+- __Nanjing City Mountainous Area Land-use Planning based on GIScience__ Student Research - GIS; Land planning
+Brief intro: Integrating geographic information such as mountain slope, hydrological data and vegetation cover to develop an evaluation system for mountainous land planning, making an ecological sensitivity distribution map and road system design by using ArcGIS tools.

 - __[Electricity Generation Worldwide 3D Map 2020]()__